Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated good, with residents typically located 216 meters from the nearest stop.
-Service frequency averages 380 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.
+The report rates the transport accessibility in this region as good, with residents typically located about 216 meters from their nearest transport stop.
+On average, there are around 380 trips per day across all routes, which translates to roughly 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport